difuoan/luvely/README.md

 * <a href="https://www.gnu.org/software/make/manual/make.html" target="_blank">GNU make</a>
 * <a href="https://doc.traefik.io/traefik/providers/docker/" target="_blank">Traefik</a>
 * <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a>
+* <a href="https://storybook.js.org/" target="_blank">Storybook</a>

 ## Issues

-* If the Coverage Report page doesn't work it's probably because the tests haven't been exectured yet.
+* If the "Report" pages doesn't work it's probably because the tests haven't been exectured yet.
 Read the [Run Tests](#run-tests) section.
 * If the `.env` file keeps resetting it's probably because you have re-initialised the project.
 Don't call `make init` or change the variables in the `.env.example` file instead.
+* If you want to execute npm commands use `make login` to ensure they get executed from within the container and as the correct user.
+* If you find a console output about `Download the React DevTool` or something like that you can probably safely ignore it by right-clicking the message and hiding it from the context menu.